2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/002_Project_Ideas.md

 - If an alive cell has less than two live neighbours, it dies due to loneliness;
 - If an alive cell has two or three live neighbours, it continues living;
-- If an alive cell has more than three live neighbours, it died by overpopulation;
+- If an alive cell has more than three live neighbours, it dies by overpopulation;
 - If a dead cell has exactly three neighbours, it becomes alive by reproduction.

 ### Basic Level